joshijai2/joshijai2/README.md

 [<img src="https://www.kaggle.com/static/images/site-logo.png" height="26.875px" width="75px">](https://www.kaggle.com/joshijai2)

-I am JJ.
-I am from Khatima, Uttarakhand and currently pursuing my B.Tech in IT from Vellore Institute of Technology, Vellore 🏫.
+I am JJ from Khatima, Uttarakhand and currently pursuing my B.Tech in IT from Vellore Institute of Technology, Vellore 🏫.

 Being interested in computers since a young age, it feels wonderful to solve problems with the tools that just fit your hands.
 Made significant progress from a novice to self-learning new and  interesting technologies and implementing them in projects.